symbol/symbol-docs/source/guides/multisig/converting-an-account-to-multisig.rst

 Background
 **********

 Alice and Bob have separate accounts.
 They also want to have a shared account to buy groceries, so that if Bob is out shopping, he can buy groceries for both himself and Alice.

-This shared account appears in NEM as **1-of-2 multisig**. :doc:`Multisig accounts <../../concepts/multisig-account>` permit Alice and Bob sharing funds in a separate account, requiring only the signature from one of them to transact.
+This shared account appears in |codename| as **1-of-2 multisig**.
+:doc:`Multisig accounts <../../concepts/multisig-account>` permit Alice and Bob sharing funds in a separate account, requiring only the signature from one of them to transact.

 .. figure:: ../../resources//images/examples/multisig-1-of-2.png
     :align: center